 Why Fortify?
 Prevent Neural Tube Birth Defects

 All people need folic acid (vitamin B9) to produce and maintain healthy cells.
-Women especially need folic acid to reduce the risk of neural tube defects (NTDs) in pregnancy.
+Women especially need folic acid to reduce the risk of their children having birth defects of the brain and spine called neural tube defects (NTDs).

 NTDs include spina bifida, anencephaly and encephalocele.